LGBTQ rights in the British Virgin Islands: Living conditions

 The British Virgin Islands is a conservative and religious society.
-Open displays of affection between same-sex partners may offend, and LGBT people generally keep their sexual orientation a secret and stay in the closet.
-There are reports of same-sex couples and LGBT people being harassed and even physically attacked.
+Open displays of affection between same-sex partners may offend, and LGBTQ people generally keep their sexual orientation a secret and stay in the closet.
+There are reports of same-sex couples and LGBTQ people being harassed and even physically attacked.
 Some of these violent attacks have been justified or excused by locals as simply "following the Bible".